ChatImproVR/The-Book/src/Beginner_Tutorial/setting_up_plugin_development_environment.md

 git remote remove origin
 ```
 ## Modifying the helper script
-We need to update the helpder script to locate where the plugin path is located.
+We need to update the plugin path to match the path on your personal machine.
 For the next section, we will help you out how to modify the helper script based on each terminal.
 > Note that all the additional change is inserting line(s) outside of the `cimvr` function call.

 ### On Linux/Unix/MacOS (Bash)